 Code of Ethics of the International Hearing Society

 Members of the International Hearing Society (IHS) are to abide by the Code of Ethics as stated herein.
-These principles of professional conduct are intended to provide the best service for the hearing impaired and to guide hearing health professionals in their relations with each other and the public in general.
+These principles of professional conduct are intended to provide the best service for individuals who are deaf or hard of hearing and to guide hearing healthcare professionals in their relations with each other and the public in general.

-This is a Code of Ethics for those engaged in the testing of human hearing and in the selection, counseling, fitting, dispensing, and servicing of hearing instruments.
+This is a Code of Ethics for those engaged in the evaluation/testing of human hearing and in the selection, ordering the use of, counseling, fitting, dispensing, and servicing of hearing instruments.
 This Code sets standards of professional integrity and practice including relationships with patients, colleagues, and the general public.

-Ethical principles are standards by which the profession and the individual IHS member determine the propriety of their conduct.
-Adherence to these standards is required for membership in IHS, and further serves to assure public confidence in the integrity of the services of IHS members in this profession.
-IHS verifies the competence of its members through a qualification program and mandatory continuing education.
-It is incumbent on all hearing health professionals to abide by all laws, rules, and regulations applicable to the dispensing of hearing instruments.
+Ethical principles are standards by which the profession and the individual IHS Member determine the propriety of their conduct.
+Adherence to these standards is required for membership in IHS, and further serves to assure public confidence in the integrity of the services of IHS Members in this profession.
+It is incumbent on all hearing healthcare professionals to abide by all laws, rules, and regulations applicable to hearing aids and the dispensing of hearing instruments.

-In order that we can best serve hearing impaired persons and contribute toward their participation in the world of sound and speech, we, the members of IHS, pledge ourselves to abide by this Code of Ethics:
+In order that we can best serve individuals who are deaf or hard of hearing and contribute toward their achieving their communication goals and needs, we, the members of IHS, pledge ourselves to abide by this Code of Ethics:

-a.
-We shall state only the true facts in our public announcements and advertising of hearing instruments and related products and we shall not, in any way, mislead or misrepresent in regard to their performance, appearance, benefits, elements, and use.
+We shall state only the true facts in our public announcements and advertising of hearing instruments and related products and we shall not, in any way, mislead or misrepresent in regard to their performance, appearance, benefits elements, and use.

-b.
-We shall provide thorough and ethical consulting services when we dispense instruments, including the appropriate testing and fitting suitable for the patient's particular type of hearing loss.
+We shall provide thorough and ethical consulting services when we recommend and dispense instruments, including the appropriate testing and fitting suitable for the patient's particular type of hearing loss.

-c.
-We shall, at all times, provide the best possible service to the hearing impaired, offering counsel, understanding, and technical assistance contributing toward their deriving the maximum benefit from their hearing instruments.
+We shall, at all times, provide the best possible service to individuals who are deaf or hard of hearing, offering counsel, understanding, and technical assistance contributing toward their deriving the maximum benefit from their hearing instruments.

-d.
-We shall constantly encourage and support research, cooperating with medical and other hearing health professionals and societies to employ the maximum accumulation of scientific knowledge and technical skills in the testing of human hearing for the selection, fitting, and maintenance of hearing instruments.
+We shall constantly encourage and support research, cooperating with medical and other hearing healthcare professionals and societies to employ the maximum accumulation of scientific knowledge and technical skills in the evaluation/testing of human hearing for the selection, ordering the use of, fitting, and maintenance of hearing instruments.